single-spa/single-spa.js.org/docs/starting-from-scratch.md

 > __Note__
 >
->Once again, it is important to point out that __you do not have to use Webpack in order to get up and running with single-spa__.
+> It is important to point out that __you do not have to use Webpack in order use single-spa__.
 Learn more about [Separating applications](separating-applications.md) and the different ways you can use single-spa for your specific build.

 Run the following commands to add Webpack, Webpack plugins, and loaders.